Prelude to the Mishima Incident: 1969 (Shōwa 44)

 In the same month, as a tentative plan in light of the current circumstances in which constitutional reform is difficult, Mishima delivered Bisection of JSDF Theory (自衛隊二分論, Jieitai nibun ron), in which he proposed a tentative plan to form the two forces that were the "United Nations Police Reserve Force" out of 90% of the JASDF, 70% of the JMSDF, and 10% of the JGSDF as an international military linked to the collective security system through the Security Treaty with the United States, and the "National Defense Force" made up of 90% of the JGSDF, 30% of the JMSDF, 10% of the JASDF, and a large number of militias includes the Tatenokai, as an independent military that would pledge loyalty to the Emperor and not conclude military treaties with any foreign country, with its primary mission being indirect invasion.

 Mishima had been trying to find allies among the young JSDF officers he had met during his trial enlistment training, and some officers who agreed with Mishima had begun to appear around this time.
 One of them, upon hearing Mishima's remark that he did not understand Colonel Yamamoto's true intentions, telephone called Yamamoto in a strong tone, saying, "If you have changed your mind, we will not remain silent, so please be prepared for that!"

-Mishima, who had sought to interact with and deepen friendships with officers who had graduated from the National Defense Academy, had been under pressure from the Ministry of Defense's Internal Bureau (内局, nai-kyoku) in various forms since around spring, leading to restrictions being placed on Tatenokai's training.
+Mishima, who had sought to interact with and deepen friendships with officers who had graduated from the National Defense Academy, had been under pressure from the Ministry of Defense's Internal bureau (内局, nai-kyoku) in various forms since around spring, leading to restrictions being placed on Tatenokai's training.
 Mishima, who had been searching for ways to act in unison between the public and private sectors, was increasingly irritated by the JSDF's internal pressure on him, and although he did not publicly criticize the JSDF, among the members of Tatenokai there was repeated reviling of the Ministry of Defense's Internal Bureau.

-On May 11, Mishima, Colonel Yamamoto, and other senior officers of the JSDF met for dinner at the buddhist vegetarian (精進料理, Shōjin ryōri) restaurant "Daigo" (醍醐) in the grounds of Seishōji Temple (青松寺, Seishōji) (the Bodaiji of Mishima's grandfather, Sadatarō Hiraoka) in Atago, Minato-ku, to analyze the situation of the New Left's struggle for liberated zone (解放区, kaihō-ku) and national defense issues.
+On May 11, Mishima, Colonel Yamamoto, and other senior officers of the JSDF met for dinner at the buddhist vegetarian cuisine (精進料理, Shōjin ryōri) restaurant "Daigo" (醍醐) in the grounds of Seishōji Temple (青松寺) (the Bodaiji of Mishima's grandfather, Sadatarō Hiraoka) in Atago, Minato-ku, to analyze the situation of the New Left's struggle for liberated zone (解放区, kaihō-ku) and national defense issues.
 At this time, Mishima asked Yamamoto if there was a suitable place for crossbow training.